The Carburetor Shop LLC

 The second criteria for selecting carburetors is that the EASIEST AND LEAST EXPENSIVE good results will be obtained by selecting either (A) carburetors which were originally designed for used in a multicarb environment (example: Carter WA-1’s used on the Twin-H Hudson) or (B) carburetors with a mechanical (as opposed to vacuum) power system.
 Carburetors with a vacuum power system may be used, but the tuning MAY be more difficult.
 If you have a spring winding kit and feel comfortable hand winding small precision springs, you may ignore this paragraph.

 The next criteria is the one that gets the most arguments – the brand of carburetor to use.
 After almost 50 years of working on carburetors, we recommend Carters for most applications (readily available, reasonably priced, and parts readily available).
-For the high end user to whom cost is not an object, but perfection is the goal, we suggest either Strombergs are Zeniths.
+For the high end user to whom cost is not an object, but perfection is the goal, we suggest either Strombergs are Zeniths may also be used.
 Other brands may be used, but there are no others that we recommend.
 In any event, one should choose a brand with which the user or the mechanic of the user is extremely familiar.
 In any event, ALWAYS use matched carburetors by tag numbers.
 Trying to use non-matched carburetors is simply asking for trouble.
+When opting to use either Stromberg or Zenith, look for the "V" in the carburetor type.
+A Stromberg BXOV-2 has a vacuum power system; while the earlier Stromberg EX-22 (same size) has a mechanical power system.
+With Zenith, a 228AVnn or 228BVnn has a vacuum power system.
+While there is no V in the type name, Carter type YF have a vacuum power system, while most of the earlier Carter W-1 series have a mechanical power system.

 If you start with used cores, acquire good rebuilding kits (we would suggest the ones we make); and rebuild the carburetors to absolutely stock calibration.
 By building to the stock calibration, you build a repeatable “baseline”.
 Calibration adjustments, if necessary, may be made later.

-Once the carbs are rebuilt (or new carbs), one is ready for the installation and synchonization procedure, which is independant of brand, type, and size.
+Once the carbs are rebuilt (or new carbs), one is ready for the installation and synchronization procedure, which is independent of brand, type, and size.
 Solid linkage will be required (unless you have some funky home-made manifold that has both carbs feeding into a centrally located plenum).
-Progressive linkage is not an option.
+Progressive linkage is NOT an option.

 (A) Make certain that you have two IDENTICAL carburetors (check that the tag numbers are exactly the same, except for the production date), and that the carburetors being used are the approximate proper size for your application.
 If this condition is not true, stop reading and start looking!